Opel Rekord Series A: Body configurations

 The relatively extensive range of body types followed the pattern of the predecessor model.
-The top seller was the saloon/sedan, available with either 2 or 4 doors.
-There was a "CarAVan" station wagon, but still only with three doors which was normal in Germany, although by now station wagons of this size produced in France, Italy, England or Sweden almost invariably came with a second set of doors for the passengers in the back.
-Opel also offered a three-door delivery van which was essentially identical to the station wagon except that the rear side windows and C-pillar were covered with a metal panel.
+The top seller was the saloon, available with either 2 or 4 doors.
+There was a "CarAVan" estate, but still only with three doors which was normal in Germany, although by now estates of this size produced in France, Italy, England or Sweden almost invariably came with a second set of doors for the passengers in the back.
+Opel also offered a three-door delivery van which was essentially identical to the estate except that the rear side windows and C-pillar were covered with a metal panel.

 A coupé version was also assembled on the Rüsselsheim production line along with the Sedan and the CarAVan.
 The design, which heavily penalised rear seat head-room in order to provide a more stylish profile, was the work of Opel's German development team, working with the already finalised North American design of the sedan.

 Cabriolet versions were also available.
 Based on the Rekord A coupé, these were conversions from the body builders Autenreith until they ceased production in 1964, and thereafter by Karl Deutsch.
 This approach made them much more expensive than the other cars in the range, and the cabriolet conversion was not offered with the smaller 1,488 cc engine.
 Very few Rekord A cabriolets were sold.

 Engines

 Four cylinders

 Unlike the modern bodywork, the 1,488 cc OHV four-cylinder water-cooled engine was very little changed since it had first been offered in the Opel Olympia back in 1937.
 Available minimum fuel octanes had been progressively increased since 1945, however, and even the entry level, now with a compression ratio of 7.25:1, now came with a claimed maximum power of 55 hp (40 kW) at 4,500 rpm.
-A 36 mm diameter carbureter, previously included on the larger four-cylinder engine, was now included across the range.
+A 36 mm diameter carburetor, previously included on the larger four-cylinder engine, was now included across the range.
 In addition the 1680 cc four-cylinder version of the engine, first offered in the 1959 Rekord P1 was offered as an option now with 60 hp (44 kW) or, in return for a raised 8.0:1 compression ratio, 67 hp (49 kW) on the 1700S version of the engine.
 Torque was correspondingly increased on the more powerful engines.
 All the four-cylinder engines retained their side camshafts driving the cylinder valves by a combination of rods and rocker arms.
 By now the side camshaft four-cylinder engine was viewed as old fashioned, but over the years it had acquired a reputation for reliability.